codefresh-io/docs.codefresh.io/_docs/deployments/gitops/manage-application.md

   max-width="70%"
 %}

-For detailed information on how to work with applications and Environments, see [GitOps Environments]({{site.baseurl}}/docs/dashboards/gitops-environments/).
+For detailed information on how to work with Argo CD applications and Environments in Codefresh, see [GitOps Environments]({{site.baseurl}}/docs/dashboards/gitops-environments/).

 ## GitOps Products & Argo CD applications
 The Product is another custom resource from Codefresh, adding another dimension to managing applications at scale.
 As teams grow, and applications and services multiply, keeping track of deployments across various environments can become challenging, if not unmanageable.